 You can’t have too many hard shell pockets in winter.
 They’re great for carrying spare gloves, hats, and keeping navigation tools in easy reach.
 They’re also good for keeping snacks from freezing if stored next to your body.
 I view my hard shell jacket pockets as an extension of my backpack because the extra storage cuts down on the number of times I have to stop to get clothes or food out of my pack.
 You have to keep moving in winter to stay warm and to get to your destination before nightfall.

 In winter, you want to limit the amount you perspire by acting managing your warmth level.
-They key to doing this involves venting excess warmth by removing, or venting layers.
+The key to doing this involves venting excess warmth by removing or venting layers.
 A good hard shell should provide several ways for you to dump excess heat without having to take it off completely.
 Here are some of the most important features to look for when comparing different jackets.

-- Adjustable Hook and Loop (Velcro) Wrist Closures: These help regulate the body heat at your wrists where the blood flows close to the surface of your skin.
+- Adjustable hook and loop (Velcro) wrist closures: These help regulate the body heat at your wrists where the blood flows close to the surface of your skin.
 They can be worn under gloves or over them depending on your preference and the glove type.
+They also let you pull your sleeves up to vent heat.

 - Hem drawcord: Cinch it closed to keep the wind from blowing up between your legs and ribbing your torso heat.